List of Wentworth characters: Cindy Lou

 Cindy Lou is a non-English speaking member of Tina Mercado's gang.
 She at first appears to be the leader, having Tina translate for her to avoid suspicion.
 She is also a drug user.
 After the group intimidates Franky, she gets help from Lucy Gambaro and her gang and outs Tina as the leader.
 She later dies from an overdose of drugs brought in by Kim Chang after she returns to Wentworth.

 Mel Barrett

 Mel Barrett (Sophia Katos) (seasons 4–5) is a member of the Red Right Hand.
 She appears to be Kaz's right-hand woman.
 During the election for Top Dog she, Liz and Sonia count the votes.

+Carly

+Carly (Carly Baker) (seasons 4-8) is a member of the Red Right Hand.
+She is often shown supporting Kaz, and later Allie.

+Soz

+Soz (Leonie Bolton) (seasons 4-8) is a member of the Red Right Hand.
+She is often shown supporting Kaz, and later Allie.

+Tasha Goodwin

+Tasha Goodwin (Frankie Adams) (season 4) is a new, young inmate at Wentworth.
+She is arrested for stealing from a convenience store and assaulting the owner.
+After Joan directs Lucy Gambaro to rape her, she pushes the panic button and gets Lucy thrown into solitary.
+Maxine refuses to punish her for this, and Bea is forced to brand her as a lagger to prevent Lucy and her gang from inflicting a worse punishment.
+Due to being ostracized for this, she attempts suicide, but is saved by Joan and moved into the psych ward.

 Stella Radic

 Stella Radic (Bessie Holland) (season 2–6) is Lucy Gambaro's right hand.
 The most notable member of "the boys" gang.
 Bleached blonde hair that is always styled differently.
 In season 6 she and Lucy have joined Vicky Kosta's gang.